Hashcat

 Hashcat is a password recovery tool.
 It had a proprietary code base until 2015, but was then released as open source software.
-Versions are available for Linux, OS X, and Windows.
+Versions are available for Linux, macOS, and Windows.
 Examples of hashcat-supported hashing algorithms are LM hashes, MD4, MD5, SHA-family and Unix Crypt formats as well as algorithms used in MySQL and Cisco PIX.

-Hashcat has been publicly noticed because of its optimizations; partly based on flaws in other software discovered by the creator of hashcat.
+Hashcat has received publicity because it is partly based on flaws in other software discovered by its creator.
 An example was a flaw in 1Password's password manager hashing scheme.
-It has also been compared to similar software in a Usenix publication and been described on Ars technica.
+It has also been compared to similar software in a Usenix publication and been described on Ars Technica.

 Variants

 Previously, two variants of hashcat existed: